Donald Trump records robo-call endorsement for Lou Barletta in Pennsylvania Senate race

 The president refers to Mr. Barletta as “my good friend,” and notes in the robo-call that Mr. Barletta was among the first to endorse him in 2016.

 “He was with me early on before everyone else started jumping on board,” the president tells voters.
-“It took courage for Lou to do that, and I will never forget it…he’s helped me all the way down the line.
+“It took courage for Lou to do that, and I will never forget it … he’s helped me all the way down the line.
 You need a strong conservative leader who is going to fight for you in the Senate.”

 The Washington Times Comment Policy